marlonmisra/vehicle-tracking/README.md

 For this last approach I used raw features instead of the derived ones.
 I did this because convolutional layers do feature extraction on images really well and I wanted to see how testing accuracy compared with the other approaches.
 After the convolutioanl layer, I also used a MaxPooling2D layer to squeeze the spatial dimensions and reduce complexity, so that training runs faster.

 With the setup below I was able to achieve a testing accuracy of 99.08%.
+The convolutional neural net took by far the longest to train at at 960 seconds.
+It also took more epochs (25) for accuracies to get into the high 90s range, whereas that happened much faster for standard covnets.

 ```python
 dropout_prob = 0.6